-the Florida supreme court ruled, “the Florida supreme court — the state’s highest court — ruled that “policy that relies upon discrimination against Florida families is not rational or reasonable when it attempts to utilize aggregate caps to create unreasonable classifications,” and struck down the law.;” thus, striking down the law.
+“Policy that relies upon discrimination against Florida families is not rational or reasonable when it attempts to utilize aggregate caps to create unreasonable classifications,” and struck down the law.;”

 Ultimately, Ms. McCall delivered a healthy child.
 However, the medical staff failed to timely notice that Ms. McCall lost a lot of blood giving birth.
 As a result, Ms. McCall lost consciousness and died on February 27, 2006.